abhilashgd/MicroServiceNotes/README.md

 				To address these issues, the architecture now contains another layer between the client and the microservices.
 This is API Gateway.
 API Gateway acts like a proxy that routes the request to the appropriate microservices and returns a response to the client.
 Microservices can also interact with each other through this Gateway.

+				Why Netflix Era came to an end and we all have to move on to Spring Cloud technologies?
+					Whenever if speak about MS, the first thing came to our mind was NETFLIX OSS support tools like Eureka, Zuul, Hystrix etc. But recently we see that many of these are now in maintenance mode.
+This means that there won't be any new features added to these modules, and the Spring Cloud team will perform only some bug fixes and fix security issues.
+The maintenance mode does not include the Eureka module, which is still supported.

+					Hystrix has been already superseded by the new solution for telemetry called Atlas.

+					The successor of Spring Cloud Netflix Zuul is Spring Cloud Gateway.

 #15 What is API gateway in microservices?